- Broccoli is a member of the mustard family of plants and is closely related to Brussels sprouts, cabbage, cauliflower, kale, and kohlrabi.

 - The U.S. is the 3rd largest producer of broccoli in the world, with California leading in U.S. production (90%).

-- Broccoli is harvested for fresh consumption or processing, depending on factors such as current market value.
-There is no way to mechanically harvest broccoli, so it must be harvested by hand.
+- There is currently no method to mechanically harvest broccoli, so it is harvested by hand.

 - Broccoli provides an excellent source of vitamin K, vitamin C, chromium, and folic acid.

 - Phytonutrients are highly concentrated in broccoli, especially glucosinolates, which are under scientific investigation for their role in cancer prevention.

 - Between 2000 and 2020, at least 24 broccoli-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 346 illnesses, 8 hospitalizations, and no deaths.